kennywall/import-test/_posts/2010-11-03-facebook--the-future-is-mobile.md

 	Deals - Individual, loyalty, friend and charity deals for businesses and organizations to launch on the Facebook platform for local users

 I think their local places and deal services will immediately provide value to the average mainstream Facebook user and could spell trouble for Foursquare and Gowalla.
 Beyond places, and deals I think the real story is Facebook's acknowledgement of mobile computing being future.
-The Facebook team repeated several times that mobile is the future when it comes to business and gaming applications and back this up with their release of new Apps, SDKs and service.</p>
+The Facebook team repeated several times that mobile is the future when it comes to business and gaming applications and back this up with their release of new Apps, SDKs and service.
-<center><p><a href="http://apievangelist.com/2010/11/03/facebook-the-future-is-mobile/" style='padding:25px; font-sze:18px; font-weight: bold;'>Read Full Story</a></p></center>